m-taghva/kara/README.md

                 # visudo
                     > user ALL=(ALL) NOPASSWD: ALL
-                Create an SSH key for the desired user on all Hiola and MC servers, as well as the server running KARA, so that no password is needed for SSH login:
+                Create an SSH key for the desired user on all monster and MC servers, as well as the server running KARA, so that no password is needed for SSH login:

                 # adduser
                 # ssh-keygen (make sure the new key is just for the new user and his .ssh directory)